rust-lang/rfcs/text/2856-project-groups.md

 5. The group works towards the goals laid out in their charter.

 6. When active work has stopped a group is "archived".
-- Archival can be started by the project group shepherds, the liasion, or the lead(s) of the parent team if needed.
+- Archival can be started by the project group shepherds, the liaison, or the lead(s) of the parent team if needed.
 - Archival is not necessarily a permanent state, it is only a reflection on the current status of the group.